 Why is this medication prescribed?

-Bexarotene is used to treat cutaneous T-cell lymphoma (CTCL, a type of skin cancer) in people whose disease could not be treated successfully with at least one other medication.
+Bexarotene is used to treat cutaneous T-cell lymphoma (CTCL, a type of lymphoma [cancer] that attacks the skin) in people whose disease could not be treated successfully with at least one other medication.
 Bexarotene is in a class of medications called retinoids.
 It works by stopping the growth of cancer cells.

 How should this medicine be used?